 “8.
 The decision in ACIT Vs M/s Rogini Garments of the Special Bench, which was followed by the Tribunal, relates to the period subsequent to the date when the Amendment came into effect.
 Therefore, the Tribunal erred in applying it to the assessment year 1998-99 when the Amendment had not yet come into effect.

-9. In these circumstances, the substantial question of law is answered in favour of the assessee, but restricting it only to the assessment year 1998-99.
+9. In these circumstances, the substantial question of law is answered in favor of the assessee, but restricting it only to the assessment year 1998-99.
 This clarification is necessary since the impugned order was passed for both assessment years 1998-99 and 1999-2000.

 Tax case (Appeal) is disposed of accordingly.
 No costs.
 Consequently, connect M.Ps. are closed.”

 20.2 It is clear from above that application of restrictions as upheld by the Special Bench in the case of M/s Rogini Garments was held to be applicable from AY 1999-2000 onward.
 In the light of above discussion, we hold that decision of Hon’ble Madras High Court in the case of SCM Creation Vs ACIT did not impinge upon the ratio of Special Bench in the case of Rogini Garments (supra).
 It is accordingly held that benches of the Tribunal, which have taken a view contrary to the view of Rogini Garments did not correctly appreciate the legal position.
 The mere fact, that SLP against the decision in the case of J.P.
-Tobacco and other decisions noted above was not filed or was dismissed, does not improve the situation in favour of the assessee.
+Tobacco and other decisions noted above was not filed or was dismissed, does not improve the situation in favor of the assessee.
 None of the decisions of the Hon’ble High Courts and the Hon’ble Supreme Court are applicable here as provision of Section 80IA(9), with which we are concerned, was not relevant in those cases.
 For the aforesaid reasons, we hold that the special bench decision in the case of Rogini Garments is fully applicable.
 In the light of above discussion and when comprehensive decision of the special bench is already available on record, we are of the view that further discussion of the question is not necessary.
 However, to meet ends of justice, we would briefly comment on other submissions of the assessees and the interveners.

 20.3 It was submitted that computation of deductions under both the provisions like Section 80-I & 80HHC is to be made independently and for this purpose, reference was made to Section 80AB of the I.T.Act.
 In other words, it was contended that deductions u/s 80-IA and Section 80HHC were to be computed independently and, thereafter, adjustments were called for only if total deduction exceeded 100% of the profits and gains of eligible business of undertaking or enterprise.
 If deduction under both the provisions computed independently did not exceed profits and gains of eligible business, there was no question of placing any restriction on the deduction permissible u/s 80HHC or any section in the same chapter under the heading “C”.
 In this connection, reliance was placed on Circular of CBDT No. 772 dated 23.12.98 which has been noted earlier.
 Reliance was also placed on several other decisions noted above.
 It was contended that provisions of section 80AB and other provisions were not correctly appreciated by the special bench.